reggiemace/employee-tracker/README.md

 ## Description

 This application allows a manager to manage employees using a mysql database.
-A user pf this application will be able to:
+A user of this application will be able to:

 - View and update employee mangers.
 - Update an employee based on manager